Sts. Cyril & Methody Macedonian Orthodox Church, Blasdell, New York: History

 The church was founded in the mid- to late-1960s, for the Macedonians seeking refuge from socialist Yugoslavia Many of the church members would work for the local steel industry including a large Bethlehem Steel factory in neighboring Lackawanna.
 By 1969, land was purchased to begin building a place of worship for the community.
 Due to a lack of available funding among parishioners, a church hall was constructed instead of a church.
 The first pastor was Trajko Boseovski.

-The church itself followed in May 24, 1975 and was declared by the diocese on July 7.
+The church itself followed on May 24, 1975, and was declared by the diocese on July 7.
 The project was completed on September 13, 1981.

 In 2001, Pastor Boseovski was appointed to fill the vacancy at St. Clement of Ohrid Church in Toronto, Ontario, Canada.
 Pastor Dimitar Alincanec became the new pastor of Sts.
 Cyril & Methody.

 In 2006, Pastor Petko Kesakovski was appointed to the church.

 In December 2008, Pastor Andreja Damjanovski was assigned to Sts Cyril & Methoday.

 In 2019, pastor Miki Miovski became the fifth priest to preside over the church.
 The same year, the parish was the host of the annual diocesan meetings and convention.